Post Gardening Care

 The best way to forget about the aches and pains associated with the physical aspects of gardening is to soak in a tub filled with water and Epsom salts.
 Epsom salts comes in bags and cartons.
 Generally, the directions say to add in about 1 or 2 cups of salts.
-Well……actually you can pour in several times that, especially for the relaxing and muscle soothing effects that you want you will need to go with more.
 Soak and relax.
 Even if it is only for 10 minutes, SOAK!
 Your muscles will thank you.
 You will be calmer and your attitude much better.
 It’s like a mini vacation for your body.

-While I’m on the topic of taking care of ourselves with natural products, let me offer a couple of other favorites.
+While I’m on the topic of taking care of ourselves with natural skin care products, let me offer a couple of other favorites.

 For any age and complexion type, an oatmeal scrub is the absolute best you can do.
 It will leave your face feeling so soft.
 Just take a cup or so of oatmeal, the regular cooking kind, and put it in a blender, food processor, or put it in a zippy type plastic bag and squash it.
 You want it in smaller bits, but not completely pulverized.
 When you are ready to scrub your face, just put a small amount, roughly just over a tablespoon, in your palm and mix in enough water to form a paste and scrub your forehead, around the eyes, nose, cheeks, chin and neck.
 Remember, upward strokes on the neck.
 Rise with warm water and pat dry.
 You may not even feel the need for moisturizer.
 If you have complexion issues, it’s great.
 With continued use, it can really make a difference and after a day in the sun, it can truly help to take the sting out of the burn.